-- Cancellation of invoices no longer payable or amendments of debtor accounts must be authorised by the Director of Corporate & Business Services or a nominated deputy. - Amendments to an invoice can only be affected by the issue of a credit note.
-Invoices which are spoilt before issue must be clearly marked "cancelled" and all copies retained.
+- Cancellation of invoices no longer payable or amendments of debtor accounts must be authorised by the Director of Corporate & Business Services or a nominated deputy, which would include regional treasurers. - Amendments to an invoice can only be affected by the issue of a credit note.
+All invoices are raised and stored on ProConnect.
+The reason for cancellation of any invoice is saved in the comments box on the system.
+Where a sales invoice has been raised in error as the customer has sent a PO to CIHT instead of Appian Trading or vice versa, the original invoice should be cancelled, an updated PO obtained from the customer and a new invoice raised from the correct organisation.